 Peach-Fronted Conure

-Peach-fronted conures are small, measuring only 10 inches.
+Peach-fronted conures are small, measuring only 10 inches long.
 They’re a small, quiet conure species.

 They’re not good talking birds but sometimes make loud, high-pitched sounds when calling.
 However, the half-moon and green-cheeked conure are preferred for apartment living.